Aveglia/vAMPirus/helpmeoutsome.md

 ### Setting computing resource parameters - Edit in lines 151-171 in vampirus.config

-Each process within the vAMPirus workflow is tagged with either "low_cpus", "norm_cpus", or "high_cpus" (see below) which lets Nextflow know the amount of cpus and memory required for each process, which will then be used for when Nextflow submits a given job or task.
+Each process within the vAMPirus workflow is tagged with either "low_cpus", "norm_cpus", or "high_cpus" (see below) which let's Nextflow know the amount of cpus and memory required for each process, which will then be used for when Nextflow submits a given job or task.
 Nexflow actively assesses the amount of available resources on your machine and will submit tasks only when the proper amount of resources can be requested.

 From line 203-217 in the vAMPirus.config file is where you can edit these values for whichever machine you plan to run the workflow on.